Safety Rules for Every Family

 Before your child plays at a new friend's house, ask if they keep guns, and if so, how they are secured.
 Teach your children to leave any room

 and house immediately if a gun appears – loaded or not.
-It would be great if your child can say "I'm not allowed to be in a room with a gun," but your child will be under great social pressure at this moment, and that invites a discussion that your child will then get sucked into
+It would be great if your child can say "I'm not allowed to be in a room with a gun," but your child will be under great social pressure at that point, and that invites a discussion that your child will then get sucked into participating

-participating in.
-Any child old enough to be on his own at a playdate understands social lies and will be grateful for your permission to say
+in.
+Any child old enough to be on his own at a playdate understands social lies and will be grateful for your permission to say something like

 5. Instead of teaching "Stranger Danger" teach kids to trust their instincts and stand up for themselves.

 Teach your child that most people are okay, but there are a few people out there who do bad things, and could hurt her.
 She needs to be told explicitly that it is more important to stay safe and to trust herself than to be polite or nice.
 It is okay for her to question, disobey, and even run away from someone whose behavior is making her acutely uncomfortable.